sruss07/MS03-Geodictionary/README.md

 ### 4. Skeleton

-- Navigation bar - menu with links pointing to each page
+- Navigation bar - When user is not logged in a menu with links pointing to the Home page, the Login page and the Register page.
+When a user is logged in a menu with links pointing to the Home page, the Profile page, the Add Term page and the logout link
-- Home Page - intro headline, alphabet menu and alphabetically sorted terms
+- Home Page - A navigation bar at top of page with functionality as described above.
+An intro headline, an alphabet menu for browsing alphabetically sorted terms and definitions.
+A search form to search the dictionary by keyword(s).
+A footer with social media links fixed to the bottom of the page
-- Register Page - form with fields to create new user and user password
+- Register Page - A navigation bar at top of page with functionality as described above.
+A Form with fields to create new user and user password.
+A footer with social media links fixed to the bottom of the page
-- Login Page - form with fields for user and password
+- Login Page - A navigation bar at top of page with functionality as described above.
+A form with fields for user and password.
+A footer with social media links fixed to the bottom of the page.
-- Add Term Page - form with 'Add Term' and 'Add Definition' fields
+- Add Term Page - A navigation bar at top of page with functionality as described above.
+A form with 'Add Term' and 'Add Definition' fields.
+A footer with social media links fixed to the bottom of the page
-- Edit Term Page - form allowing users to edit their own dictionary entries
+- Edit Term Page - A navigation bar at top of page with functionality as described above.
+A form allowing users to edit their own dictionary entries.
+A footer with social media links fixed to the bottom of the page
-- Profile Page - banner showing user name of currently logged in user
+- Profile Page - A navigation bar at top of page with functionality as described above.
+A banner showing user name of currently logged in user and a description of the purpose of the site and how users can contribute.
+A footer with social media links fixed to the bottom of the page

 - Wireframes for mobile phones, tablets and desktops can be found here [Wireframes](static/wireframes/all-wireframes.pdf)